b-chiang/protocol-reading-list/README.md

 # protocol-reading-list

-This is a list of resources intended to serve as a starting point for anybody interesting in understanding how crypto protocols work under the hood.
+This is a list of resources intended to serve as a starting point for anybody interested in understanding how crypto protocols work under the hood.

-Relevant topics to also explore include economics, finance, optimization, game theory, theoretical CS, cryptography.
+Relevant topics include economics, finance, optimization, game theory, theoretical CS, cryptography.

 ## Getting Started